Killing of Faith Hedgepeth: Homicide

-The evening of September 6, 2012, a Thursday, began at 5:45 p.m. with Hedgepeth attending a rush event for the campus chapter of Alpha Pi Omega, a historically Native American sorority she hoped to join.
+The evening of September 6, 2012, a Thursday, began at 5:45 p.m. with Hedgepeth attending a sorority rush event for the campus chapter of Alpha Pi Omega, a historically Native American sorority she hoped to join.
 At 7:15 she left, saying she had to work on a paper she was writing about the history of her tribe.
-She and Rosario went to the university's Davis Library to study together at 8 p.m.
-Between 8:30 and 9 she exchanged texts with her father about her hopes to join the sorority.
+She and her roommate and friend Karena Rosario went to the university's Davis Library to study together at 8 p.m.
+Between 8:30 and 9 she exchanged texts with her father about the sorority.

 Hedgepeth left Rosario there briefly and returned around 11:30, after which they returned to their apartment together, arriving there around midnight.
-A half-hour later they left again, heading for The Thrill, a now-closed nightclub in downtown Chapel Hill which admitted customers under the legal drinking age of 21 to dance.
+A half-hour later they left again, heading for The Thrill, a nightclub in downtown Chapel Hill which admitted customers under the legal drinking age of 21 to dance.
+(The establishment has since gone out of business.)
 The two young women arrived at The Thrill around 12:40 a.m.
-After almost an hour and a half of dancing, Rosario told police later that she was having an upset stomach and wanted to leave.
+Rosario told police later that, after almost an hour and a half of dancing, she suffered an upset stomach and wanted to leave.
 Security cameras at the club show her and Hedgepeth leaving at 2:06 a.m.; it is the last visual record of her presence anywhere before the killing.

-By 3 a.m.
-Hedgepeth and Rosario had returned to their apartment.
+By 3 a.m., Hedgepeth and Rosario had returned to their apartment.
 A woman who lived below the two and was awake watching television said that she heard three thumping noises, which she described as similar to a heavy bag being dropped or furniture being overturned, shortly afterward.
 Hedgepeth's Facebook page was also accessed around the same time.